mikeymischief/mikeymischief.github.io/_posts/2017-9-22-Intro-To-TI4.md

 **Style:** Players with the confidence to go first to subtly dictate the flow and tempo of the game.

+>Homeworlds: Maaluuk (0/2); Druaa (3/1)
+>
+>Starting Units: 1 carrier; 1 cruiser; 1 destroyer; 3 fighters; 4 infantry; 1 space dock; 1pds
+>
+>Starting Tech: neural motivator; sarween tools
+>
+>Commodities: `3
+>
+>Promissory Note: Gift of Prescience - At the end of the strategy phase: Place this card faceup in your play area and place the Naalu "0" token on your strategy order.
+The Naalu player cannot use his telepathic faction ability during this game round.
+Return this card to the Naalu player at the end of the status phase.
+>
+>Abilities
+>
+>Telepathic: At the end of the strategy phase, place the Naalu "0" token on your strategy card; you are first in initiative order.
+>
+>Foresight: After another player moves ships into a system that contain 1 or more of your ships, you may place 1 token from your strategy pool in an adjacent system that does not contain another player's ships; move your ships from the active system into that system.
+>
+>Special units
+>
+>Matriarch(flagship): co 8/cm 9(x2)/m 1/ca 6; sustain damage; During an invasion in this system, you ma commit fighters to planets as if they were ground forces.
+After combat, return those units to the space area.
+>
+>Hybrid crystal fighter (fighter): co 1(for 2)/cm 8/m -
+>
+>Race tech
+>
+>Hybrid Crystal Fighter II (upgrade; req, GB): co 1(for 2)/cm 7/m 2; This unit may move without being transported.
+Each fighter in excess of your ships' capacity counts as 1/2 of a ship against your fleet pool
+>
+>Neuroglaive (green; req.
+GGG): After another player activates a system that contains 1 or more of your ships, that player removes 1 token form his fleet pool and returns it to his reinforcements.

 ![The Yssaril Tribes]({{ site.baseurl }}/images/races/Yssaril.jpg "The Yssaril Tribes")